openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

-As a follow-up of this work, we're planning on doing more work around AI/ML computing at large scale, such as multi-GPU multi-node training, with multiple DGXA100 interconnected with NVIDIA GPUDirect RDMA high-performance networks.
+As a follow-up of this work, we're planning on doing more work around AI/ML computing at large scale, such as multi-GPU multi-node training, with multiple DGX A100 interconnected with NVIDIA GPUDirect RDMA high-performance networks.
 To generate enough compute requirements, we'll turn towards the greedy natural language models such as BERT or Transformer-XL.
 Stay tuned!